sergey-seleznev/construction-equipment-rent/README.md

 * Hosting a static page with an ASP.<span></span>NET Core application looks way too excessive.
   Being not limited in options, I would rather employ a more lightweight server.

+* Frontend UI, as well as invoice content look and feel might be improved a lot.

 * Minikube deployment automated with a PowerShell script restricts the executing environment to Windows.
   That can be easily ported to bash script.